What is the Timeline of an Audit in South Carolina?

 - Field/Office Audits: Field and office audits are less common.
 They involve an IRS representative making personal contact with you and/or your business to conduct a comprehensive review of your financial information.
 These are generally more serious inquiries.
 If you are subject to a field/office audit, an experienced South Carolina tax lawyer familiar with audit services can help protect your rights.

-The SCDOR has a similar process to the IRS.
-The state-based tax agency conducts most audits via mail, but also has the authority to initiate a field/office audit when deemed necessary.
+The SCDOR has a similar process to the IRS for South Carolina state residents.
+Following government auditing standards, the state agency conducts most audits via mail, but state auditors also have the authority to initiate a field/office audit when deemed necessary.

 Note: The IRS may send a document called a CP2000 notice.
 While technically not an audit, a CP2000 notifies a taxpayer that the IRS believes that a discrepancy has been discovered and that the agency wants to increase your tax liability.
 These notices are sent automatically based on computer information.
 Taxpayers can challenge a CP2000.

 Most Audits Take Between Three and Six Months

 Every tax audit is different.
 The time frame of your tax audit will take depends on a variety of factors, including the type of audit (mail audit or field/office audit) and the complexity of your case.

 That being said, most state tax and federal tax audits are completed within three to six months.

 Are you being audited by the IRS or the SCDOR?
 You need to know how to protect your legal rights and financial interests.
 Here are four key steps to take once you receive notice of an audit: